 Pagan legends in a Christian culture

-This background explains why an English audience of the early 11th century could still be interested in a vivid story about their Scandinavian forebears, all the more so since that audience included a more recent influx of Danes who had settled in England during the Viking period.
-Indeed, this element was strong enough to enable a Danish prince, Knut (Cnut), to make himself King of England in 1016 – at the very time, perhaps, when the Beowulf-manuscript was being written out, which could explain why the preface foregrounds the ancient Danish royal genealogy.
+This background explains why an English audience of the early eleventh century could still be interested in a vivid story about their Scandinavian forebears, all the more so since that audience included a more recent influx of Danes who had settled in England during the Viking period.
+Indeed, this element was strong enough to enable a Danish prince, Knut (Cnut), to make himself King of England in 1016 – at the very time, perhaps, when the Beowulf manuscript was being written out, which could explain why the preface foregrounds the ancient Danish royal genealogy.

 Numerous questions arise from all of these topics, problems which specialists like Tolkien had to deal with because they affect the interpretation of the whole poem as well as that of many individual passages.

 At the time the manuscript was penned, supposing this to be around 1000-1020, was the poem as we have it already old?
 In other words, did it, in part or in whole, have an earlier existence independent of our sole surviving physical witness?
 Did it exist in writing, or had it been transmitted in purely oral form, from one generation to the next, the typical way in a vernacular culture?
 In either case, how far back might it – or any part of it – have first been composed?
 Does it represent the survival of an older, pagan, heroic literature which all but disappeared after the English had become Christian?